-Day 5, 6th May 2016.
+Day 4, May 6.
 Lake Kerkini boat cruise and woodpeckers

 After traveling to some parts of the lake yesterday, today we had an organized boat ride to get a little closer to some of the specials that the lake offers.
 Once again a beautiful morning greeted us, and the birds certainly did not disappoint.
 All three species of Chlidonias terns, namely Whiskered, White-winged, and Black Terns, were present throughout the boat trip - some showing off some acrobatics as they skimmed the water surface.
 Once again both Pelican (Great White and Dalmatian) and Cormorant (Great and Pygmy) species showed exceptionally well, and add to that the advantage of being on a boat and you have some amazing photographic opportunities!
 A few of the other species that we saw from the boat included Pied Avocet, Common Shelduck, Common Pochard, and Mute Swan.
 The boat trip was truly a highlight and any boat trip adds fantastic dynamic to any birding tour.
 Both Black and White Storks were seen during the afternoon birding session, which we had near the lake and in the surrounding areas.
-One of the main targets for the afternoon was Grey-headed Woodpecker, which breeds in large stands of trees along the lake.
+One of the main targets for the afternoon was Greyheaded Woodpecker, which breeds in large stands of trees along the lake.
 We picked up on some drumming nearby, and after finding Great Spotted Woodpecker first, we also heard the call of Grey-headed Woodpecker.
 The bird took a little while to locate, but once we were onto it extended views were had.
-Some other species that afternoon included the exceptional Black-headed Bunting, and the less colorful Corn Bunting, plus Crested Lark, Syrian Woodpecker, Lesser Spotted Woodpecker, Little Owl, Northern Raven, the brilliant Blue Rock Thrush, and a smart-looking Long-legged Buzzard.
+Some other species that afternoon included Blackheaded and Corn Buntings, Crested Lark, Syrian and Lesser Spotted Woodpeckers, Little Owl, Northern Raven, the brilliant Blue Rock Thrush, and a smart-looking Longlegged Buzzard.